-A living room is a space where people will spend plenty of time, so it makes sense to find exactly the right mood.
-For smaller rooms, white walls or pastel tones will be appropriate, Anything bolder can create a cramped impression.
-However, in larger living room designs, your creativity can run riot, with vivid colours and patterns.
-It all depends upon the style that is being implemented.
+A living room is the space where people spend plenty of time, so it is important to create a balanced atmosphere.
+Usually, for smaller rooms, white walls or pastel tones are appropriate.
+Bold colours can optically reduce the impression of space.
+However, in larger living rooms, you can use vivid colours and patterns, depending on the style that is being implemented.

-Floor types range from stone to wood and tiles, although many people also like to cover the floor entirely or partly with a carpet.
-A rug or carpet will create a surface that is deliciously soft for the feet during the colder months.
+There are plenty of options to use for living room floors, and you can choose from stone, wood and tiles or even cover the floor entirely or partly with a carpet.
+A rug or carpet will create a soft and comfortable surface for the colder months.
 In cooler climates, it’s a great idea to have a soft furnishing to add some extra comfort.
-However, wood can be fabulously elegant and classy.
-High quality wooden floor could be perfect in your living room.
+Also wooden furniture can be used timelessly and gives the impression of elegant and classy.
+High quality wooden floor could be perfect for your living room but requires high maintenance.

-There are plenty of great living room decorating ideas to bear in mind.
-In smaller rooms, make the most of the space available by installing the televisions in a wall-mounted cabinet.
+The best advice while decorating a living room is to find a balance between modern and flexible furniture.
+In smaller living rooms, make maximum use of the space by installing the television in a wall-mounted cabinet.
 Don’t go overboard on decoration, and try to manage the amount of seating space so that people can move around easily.
-Many people also like to include a decorative focal point like a mirror or painting to round off their rooms, giving a sense of harmony to the whole design.
+Many people also like to include a decorative focal point like a mirror or painting to to the room.
 Flowers located around the room add to a light, organic effect.
 Balance and harmony are key at all times when designing a living room.

-Rustic style living rooms are generally large, spacious and welcoming.
+Rustic style living rooms: Rustic style living rooms are generally large, spacious and welcoming.
 Big windows and decorative curtains combined with brick fireplaces, sideboards and wooden floors, along with impressive timber beams to create living spaces where the whole family can spend quality time together.

-Modern living rooms sit between the stylish minimalist designs and the energy of classic designs.
+Modern living rooms: Modern living rooms sit between the stylish minimalist designs and the energy of classic designs.
 They are never cluttered or chaotic, with skilfully chosen decorations and accessories such as designer seating and lighting.
 A classically modern living room design will generally avoid bright colours, preferring pure white walls and muted tones.